-Procedure 13.1.
+Procedure 12.1.
 Creating a partition

 - 1. Before creating a partition, boot into rescue mode (or unmount any partitions on the device and turn off any swap space on the device). - 2.
-Start parted, where /dev/sda is the device on which to create the partition:

-parted /dev/sda

-3. View the current partition table to determine if there is enough free space:
+Start parted, where /dev/sda is the device on which to create the partition: - # parted /dev/sda - 3.
+View the current partition table to determine if there is enough free space: - # print

-print

 If there is not enough free space, you can resize an existing partition.
-Refer to Section 13.4, "Resizing a Partition" for details.
+Refer to Section 12.4, "Resizing a Partition" for details.

-13.2.1.
+12.2.1.
 Making the Partition

 From the partition table, determine the start and end points of the new partition and what partition type it should be.
 You can only have four primary partitions (with no extended partition) on a device.
 If you need more than four partitions, you can have three primary partitions, one extended partition, and multiple logical partitions within the extended.
-For an overview of disk partitions, refer to the appendix An Introduction to Disk Partitions in the Red Hat Enterprise Linux 6 Installation Guide.
+For an overview of disk partitions, refer to the appendix An Introduction to mkpart primary ext3 1024 2048

+Disk Partitions in the Red Hat Enterprise Linux 7 Installation Guide.